-Home Living in Australia
+Home Living in Australia in 2025

-Living in Australia
+Living in Australia in 2025

 There are several ways to migrate to Australia, but none of them are easy.
 Most expats go through different visas before getting their permanent residency.
 The most popular visa for people under the age of 31 or 35 depending on your nationality, is the Working Holiday Visa, which allows them to work and travel in Australia for up to 3 years.
 After that, however, you will need to get work permit to stay in Australia.

-TSS Visa (subclass 482)
+Skills in Demand Visa (subclass 482)

-Do a Working Holiday Visa (subclasses 417 & 462)
+Working Holiday Visa (subclasses 417 & 462)

 The Working Holiday Visa remains the main gateway for people under 31 or 35 (depending on your nationality).
 It allows to work and travel for 1 to 3 years in the country.
 But then you have to be able to obtain a work permit to stay and apply for permanent residency.
 It can nevertheless be a good option if your profession or profile does not fit into the lists provided by the Australian government for sponsors.

-Study in Australia
+Study in Australia (subclass 500)

-Relocating checklist – prepare your move
+Relocating checklist – Prepare your move

-Before you leave home, you need to draw up a to-do list.
 Here are the most important things to consider before moving here:

 • Organise moving (container / sell your furniture etc.)